dillardm89/harper_node_challenge/README.md

 ### Project Setup

-This project is setup to run with a single script that seeds the database and starts the server, using either values set with env variables or default values (default seed is 200, default port is 3000)
+This project is setup to run with a single command that seeds the database and starts the server, using either values set with env variables or default values (default seed is 200, default port is 3000)

 ```bash